A Guide to Miami's Most Beautiful (and Beautifully Weird) Beaches

-Where to eat/drink: North Beach is the odd beach locale where you can still eat or drink affordably.
-El Rancho Grande has some of the best margaritas in Miami and sits just a couple of blocks from the sand.
-On the Rocks is a cool local dive bar that feels especially refreshing after being in the sun all day.
-If you want to drive a little, Shuckers on the 79th St. Causeway is a massive outdoor waterfront space and a local institution.
+Where to eat and drink: North Beach is the odd beach locale where you can still eat or drink affordably.
+El Rancho Grande has some of the best Margaritas in Miami and sits just a couple of blocks off the sand.
+On the Rocks is a cool local dive bar that feels especially refreshing after a day roasting under the scorching sun.
+If you want to drive a little, Shuckers on the 79th Street Causeway is a massive outdoor waterfront space and a local institution.

-For the unaware -- more on them later -- Haulover is Miami’s nude beach.
-Well, clothing optional beach.
-But within about three minutes of walking onto the sand here, you’ll feel like a colossal asshole if you’re strutting around with your suit still on.
-If you’re gonna go to Haulover, go all-in.
-The crowd is neither the nude beach of your fantasies filled with tanned European models and sexy swingers.
-Nor is it the sea of tattered sun-worn skin and white hair you’ve heard Florida’s nude beaches can be.
-It’s got literally everyone and every body type, with lots of families and foreign visitors mixed in.
+For those unaware—more on them later—Haulover is Miami’s premiere nude beach.
+Well, clothing-optional beach, more like it.
+But after about three minutes here, you’ll feel like a colossal jerk if you’re strutting around with your suit on.
+If you’re going to Haulover, you’ve gotta go all in by letting it all hang out.
+The crowd is neither the nude beach of your fantasies filled with tanned European models and sexy swingers, nor is it the sea of tattered sun-worn skin and white hair you’ve heard Florida’s nude beaches can be.
+It’s got literally everyone and every body type, with lots of families mixed in.

-You’ll have to park across A1A in the park’s lot, as there’s nothing that’s walking distance from here but more beach.
-It’s $5-7 depending when you go, and you’ll have to walk under the road, across the jogging path, and past the bushes before you disrobe.
-Within a few minutes it’ll feel perfectly normal to be laying on the beach in nothing but sunscreen.
-And with so many people it’s the perfect place to try nude sunbathing if you’ve never done it before.
+You’ll have to park across A1A in the lot, as there’s nothing within walking distance from here but more beach.
+The lot will set you back $5 to $7 depending on when you go, and you’ll have to make your way under the road, across the jogging path, and past the bushes before dropping trou.
+And don’t worry if you’re shy—after the initial shock wears off, you’ll feel perfectly normal laying on the beach wearing nothing but sunscreen.
+And with so many people doing the same, it’s the perfect place to try nude sunbathing if you’ve never done it before.

-Where to eat/drink (or in this case, some helpful tips): There’s really nowhere to eat or drink here save for a single concession stand, so bring a picnic lunch along.
-Also, it is absolutely worth the $20 to rent a beach chair for the day; you’ll be shocked at all the places sand gets even when you put out a towel.
-For a bit of entertainment, set up near the beach entrance and watch joggers who were not aware of Haulover’s reputation stumble upon a sea of naked bodies.
-It happens at least twice an hour and the looks on their faces are always priceless.
+Where to eat and drink (or in this case, some helpful tips): There’s really nowhere to eat or drink here, save for a single concession stand, so bring a picnic lunch.
+Also, it’s absolutely worth the $20 it takes to rent a beach chair for the day—you’ll be shocked at all the places sand can get into even when you put out a towel.
+For a bit of entertainment, set up near the entrance and watch joggers who were not aware of Haulover’s reputation stumble upon the sea of naked bodies.
+It happens at least twice an hour and the looks on their faces are consistently priceless.

-Technically the town of Hollywood isn’t in Miami.
-But if you’re staying north in Sunny Isles or Aventura, Hollywood Beach is easily the best beach.
-It’s also the closest thing we have to a boardwalk beach town in South Florida, where bars, restaurants, and tacky tourist shops butt right up against the sand.
-It’s the only place in South Florida where you can bar hop with a front row seat to the ocean, while heavily-tanned and colorful locals roll by on beach cruisers.
+Technically, the town of Hollywood isn’t in Miami.
+But if you’re staying north in Sunny Isles or Aventura, Hollywood Beach is easily the greatest of its kind.
+It’s also the closest thing we have to a boardwalk beach town in South Florida, where restaurants and tacky tourist traps butt up against the sand and you can bar hop with a front row seat to the ocean, watching heavily tanned locals roll by on pastel-hued cruisers.

-The sand is a little softer up here than you’ll find down in Miami, and parking isn’t too bad if you arrive early enough and park in the big municipal garage.
-It’s also the best beach in South Florida for people watching, combining the convenience of a boardwalk with a local population of folks that look like they just stepped out of the Florida Man Twitter page.
+The sand is a little softer up here than down in Miami, and parking isn’t too bad if you arrive early enough to make use of the big municipal garage.
+It’s also the best beach in South Florida for people-watching, combining the convenience of the boardwalk with a local population that looks like they just stepped out of Florida Man Twitter.

-Where to eat/drink: One of the best burgers in America can be found at Le Tub, a charming little beach shack sitting right on the Intracoastal.
-Just allow about two hours for the experience as there’s always a wait and the burgers don’t come quick.
-The Taco Spot might be the most underrated beach restaurant in South Florida, a high-quality Mexican joint right on the boardwalk.
+Where to eat and drink: One of the best burgers in America can be found at Le Tub, a charming little beach shack perched right on the Intracoastal.
+Just allow about two hours for the experience, as there’s always a wait and the burgers don’t come quick.
+The Margaritaville Resort houses a shady bar full of fruity drinks, and its JWB Prime Steak and Seafood is a contender for the best steakhouse in the vicinity.
 For something more upscale, hit Etaru at the Hyde Beach House where robata-grilled meats and exquisite sushi are served on a patio with sweeping views of the Atlantic.